mosip/documentation/docs/Apache-Directory-Studio-User-Guide.md

    ![roleuser2.png](_images/apache_directory_studio_user_guide/roleuser2.png)

 ## Troubleshooting

 1 .
 Incase Importing Ldif throws an failure to import, due to user details already exists error.
 ![entryalready.png](_images/apache_directory_studio_user_guide/entryalready.png)

 2. Please select checkbox Update Existing entries and import the ldif entries.
 ![updateexistingentries.png](_images/apache_directory_studio_user_guide/updateexistingentries.png)

 3. In case of Connection lookup issues, when Ldap is not able to fetch the data.

-       Please follow the steps
+Please follow the steps:

-       *) Login to the machine where ldap is installed.
+	* Login to the machine where ldap is installed.

-       *) Navigate to the path where partitions are installed "/var/lib/apacheds-2.0.0.AM25/mosip/partitions".
+	* Navigate to the path where partitions are installed "/var/lib/apacheds-2.0.0.AM25/mosip/partitions".

-       *) Delete the folder and it contents.
+	* Delete the folder and it contents.

-       *) Follow the above steps from "Create a partition" again.
+	* Follow the above steps from "Create a partition" again.